kanmatthew/Matt-test-docs/docs/configuration.md

 ---
 layout: default
-title: Recovering Deleted Playlists
+title: Deleting and Recovering Playlists
 nav_order: 2
 ---

-# Recovering Deleted Playlists
+# Deleting and Recovering Playlists
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+This task will outline the steps towards deleting a playlist and recovering lost ones.
 {: .fs-6 .fw-300 }

 ## Table of contents